 Now, sustainability provides a kind of “insurance” to protect against economic downturns, researchers found.

-Profitability and sustainability were once considered to conflict with each other, with companies believing investments in sustainability initiatives would compromise profitability, Rodenburg said.
+Profitability and sustainability were once considered to conflict with each other, with companies believing investments in sustainability initiatives would compromise profitability, said Rodenburg, a professor in the School of Hospitality, Food and Tourism Management.
 As societal norms shifted, so did business perspectives, and today ESG appears woven into business strategy, she added.

 Companies are now recognizing that sustainability helps with long-term performance, she said, leading to improved investor confidence and business reputation among other advantages.